agustinhummel/agustinhummel/README.md

-Hola ✌, Mi nombre es Agustin Hummel.😎
+Hello ✌, My name is Agustin Hummel 😎.

-- Ingrese al Bootcamp de Henry para ser Full Stack Developer, en poco tiempo aprendi cosas que nunca imagine que aprenderia y entendi asi que esto era lo que apasionaba.
+- I entered Henry's Bootcamp to become a Full Stack Developer, in a short time I learned things that I never imagined I would learn and I understood that this was what I was passionate about.
-- Cree proyectos como PI-DOGS y PI-VIDEMOGAMES, proyecto individuales.
+- I created projects like PI-DOGS and PI-VIDEMOGAMES, individual projects.
-- Tambien realice un Proyecto en conjunto con otros compañeros, p-grupal, donde aprendi el trabajar en equipo.
+- I also made a joint project with other colleagues, p-grupal, where I learned to work as a team.
-- Hoy en dia termine el bootcamp de Henry y sigo en constante aprendizaje pero con una base formada en diferentes tecnologias que supe implementar en proyectos individuales y grupales.
+- Today I finished Henry's bootcamp and I am still learning but with a base formed in different technologies that I was able to implement in individual and group projects.
--  Aprendi tecnologias como:
+- I learned technologies such as:

 -<code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>
 -<code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react/react.png"></code>